DavidVorick/CodeCommit/src/llm/UserSpecification.md

 which number call to the LLM this query is.
 The second part is a name, provided by the workflow, which establishes the purpose of this LLM call.
 For example, if the workflow says that the name of the call is "repair", then the name of the file might be "3-repair-query.txt".
-The counter starts at one and increments for every LLM call.
+The counter is provided by the caller.

 After making an LLM call, the caller receives the current count as one of the return values, so that they can appropriately name any related logging files